THE TOFFEES

 One of the first photos taken of The Toffees early 1964.
 It shows Alan Lindridge, Jock Campbell and Robin O' Carroll at the rear with Mike Kirton holding the drumsticks, Kenny Burgess and Ray Stuart in the foreground.

 Dancing the night away at the Rainbow Coffee Bar in Seaton Carew around March 1964.
-Almost hidden by the dancers are Jock Campbell, Mike Kirton, Robin O'Carroll, Alan Lindridge and Kenny Burgess.
+Almost hidden by the dancers are Jock Campbell, Mike Kirton, Robin O'Carroll, Alan Lindridge, Ray Stuart and Kenny Burgess.

 Two photographs that were taken of the original Toffees in early 1964.
 Members at this time included Jock Campbell, Mike Kirton, Alan Lindridge, Robin O'Carroll, Ray Stuart and Kenny Burgess.